-C. Final Acres: Refer to the LAM for definition of acceptable determined acres used herein.

-Determined acres to tenths (include "E" if estimated), for which consent is given for other use and/or:

-- a.
-Put to other use without consent.

-- b.
-Abandoned.

-- c.
-Damaged by uninsured causes.

-- d.
-For which the insured failed to provide acceptable records of production.

-- e.
+- 18. Reported Acres: In the event of over-reported acres, handle in accordance with the individual AIP's instructions.
+In the event of under-reported acres, enter the reported acres to tenths for the field or sub field.
+If there are no under-reported acres MAKE NO ENTRY. - 19.
+Determined Acres: Refer to the LAM for definition of acceptable determined acres used herein.
+Enter the determined acres to tenths for the field or subfield for which consent is given for other use and/or: - a.
+Put to other use without consent. - b.
+Abandoned. - c.
+Damaged by uninsured causes. - d.
+For which the insured failed to provide acceptable records of production. - e.
 From which production was sold by direct marketing if the insured failed to meet the requirements contained in the crop provisions.